• Home

 The alto clarinet underperforms for two reasons:

-2. The low clarion range is degraded by a "noisy" register key system
+2. The low clarion range is degraded by noisy, stray harmonics

 BIGMOUTH improves both of these factors with: